-A neck rash in babies is a common occurrence as babies have soft and delicate skin.
-A baby’s neck is usually chubby with many skin folds which makes them vulnerable to rashes particularly till the time they are unable to hold their necks up by themselves.
+A neck rash in babies is a common occurrence, as babies have soft and delicate skin.
+Babies usually have chubby necks with many skin folds, which makes them vulnerable to rashes, particularly till the time they are unable to hold their necks up by themselves.
 Most rashes are not a cause of concern, as they disappear on their own when babies learn to hold their neck up without any support.

 What is Neck Rash in Infants?

 A neck rash in infants usually occurs when the skin turns red and itchy.
 The affected skin is likely to appear bumpy or scaly.
 It normally appears in the skin folds of the neck.
 Infants of about four to six months commonly suffer from neck rashes due to various reasons like fungal infections, prickly heat, skin irritation, and so on.

 What Causes Baby Neck Rash?

 For the effective treatment of neck rashes in babies, it is necessary to know the cause of the rash first.
 Some of the reasons for a rash on a baby’s neck can be:

 A baby may develop a neck rash due to prickly heat, especially during summers when the temperatures are high.
 As a result of this, sweat may get trapped below the skin and block the sweat ducts.
 Red bumps can appear on the baby’s neck, which may turn itchy.
 Such a rash is also called heat rash or sweat rash.